 These prophetic symbols found in Scripture representing the Roman empire all have features indicating a revived form rising in the last days before Jesus returns (rising during the future tribulation).
 In Nebuchadnezzar’s dream this revived form is “the feet partly of iron and partly of clay” (Dan.
 2:33, 41-43).
 In Daniel’s vision the empire’s future revival is depicted by its ten horns and the distinct understanding of a little horn coming up to overcome three, while the other horns then give their power to him (Dan.
 7:8, 11, 20-21, 24-26).
 The existence of ten horns on the beast is also found in John’s visions recorded in the Revelation (Rev. 13:1, 17:3).
 The horns point to the empire’s future revival because they have never existed in the empire’s previous history and will be part of the beast when it is judged and destroyed in the future (Dan.
 7:11, 24-26).
 This characteristic is confirmed in John’s vision (Rev. 17:12-14).
 In the vision of Revelation thirteen the ten horns have ten crowns, indicating their concurrent ruling as part with the beast during the last years of the future tribulation.

 Two phrases describing the Roman beast in the interpretation the angel gives John of his vision in Revelation seventeen provides even more evidence of the future revival of the Roman empire.
 “The beast that you saw was, and is not, and will ascend out of the bottomless pit and go into perdition,” and “…when you see the beast that was, and is not, and will be present.”
 (Rev. 17:8) The Roman empire existed in the past, does not exist at this present time, but will revive back into existence at a future time.
-The ascending out of the bottomless pit means this future form of the empire will be the full ripening of satanic evil in the last days (Rev. 13:2, 5-6).
+“The ascending out of the bottomless pit” phrase means this future form of the empire will be the full ripening of satanic deception and evil in the last days (Rev. 13:2, 5-6).
+Because it is the last of the beasts given empire-type dominion, “the going into perdition” phrase references God’s final judgment of Gentile civil/political power before He establishes His kingdom on earth at the beginning of the millennium.

 We must remember that Daniel’s vision of the Roman beast preceded John’s visions by hundreds of years.
 For John the Roman empire was already in existence and with intimidation ruling the known world.
 By the time we see the beast in the last book of Scripture it has seven heads (Rev. 13:1, 17:3, 7).
 The heads have a two-fold interpretation.
 First, they mean seven hills/mountains – this is the geographical location of the city of Rome, the city of the seven hills (Rev. 17:9).
 The beast represents the civil power of a revived Roman empire.
 The angel goes on to tell John the seven heads also mean seven distinct forms of ruling power that characterized the history of the empire: 1.) kings 2.) consuls 3.) dictators 4.) decemvirs 5.) military tribunes These five were fallen (Rev. 17:10).
 6.) emperors This was the “one is” or the present form of power in the lifetime of John.
-The seventh had yet to come and would be transient (continuing a short time).
+The seventh had yet to come and will be transient (continuing a short time).

 Rev. 17:11